 Parking Fee.
 A fee of \$15 per trimester is assessed to all currently enrolled on-campus students.
 The university maintains five (5) parking lots adjacent to its main building.
-Operation and maintenance of the lots, snow removal, repair/replacement, etc., along with quick-start/escort service, are funded from parking fees paid by staff and students.
-Staff pay for parking by payroll deduction.
+Operation and maintenance of the lots, snow removal, repair/ replacement, etc., along with Quick-Start/Escort Service, are funded from parking fees paid by staff and students.
+Staff pay for parking through payroll deduction.
 Students are assessed parking fees with their enrollment fees.